Prague Travel Guide: Weekend Itinerary & Top Things to Do

 Trip Overview

-Explore the charming city of Prague known for its stunning architecture, historic sites, and vibrant culture.
+Explore the historic city of Prague over a weekend, filled with grand architecture, delicious food, and vibrant culture.

 Travel Logistics